LucaTegano/buddy-ai-v2/README.md

 ## ✨ Introduction

-Buddy AI is an intelligent, AI-powered web application designed to be your ultimate companion for managing notes and boosting productivity.
-It offers a seamless and modern interface to organize your thoughts, track personal tasks, and much more.
-With a rich set of features and extensive customization options, Buddy AI is tailored to fit your workflow.
+Buddy AI is an intelligent, AI-powered web application designed to be your ultimate companion for managing school notes using an ai that always has context of the note .
+It offers a seamless and modern interface to organize your thoughts, track personal tasks.

 ## 🚀 Key Features